-Solution 1 – Scan Files With the System File Checker
+2. Scan files with the System File Checker

 - Open Win + X menu and choose Command Prompt (Admin) or PowerShell (Admin) from the list.

-- Once the Command Prompt opens, you need to enter sfc /scannow command and press Enter to run it.
+- Enter sfc /scannow command and press Enter to run it.

-- The scanning will now start.
-This process can take about 10 minutes, sometimes more, so don’t interfere with it.
+- The scanning process can take about 10 minutes, sometimes more, so don’t interfere with it.